moj-analytical-services/iceberg-evaluation/docs/README.md

 - Time is less important because use daily batch processes which run over night
 - Time is still relevant because:
   - there is a direct relationship between time and cost for Glue PySpark
-  - Athena has run time limitations
+  - Athena has run time quotas

 ---
 ## TPC-DS Benchmark